Part 2 - User Authentication

 4. Set the Access Control to All public users.

-Next, create an experience workflow that will handle the login requests for that endpoint.
+Next, create an experience workflow that handles the login requests for that endpoint.

 Auth Workflow Trigger